RiqqiAmru/motorkawanku-be/README.md

 -   [x] add progress bar for alert information with self extinct
 -   [x] user can see the data within their area, and admin can see all data
 -   [x] admin can lock the user data

+## DEV NOTE

+-   []feat:laporan to excel
 -   [ ] admin can make a report based on the data that is locked by the user in excel based format
 -   [ ] there are log system for every action that is done by the user and admin, and can be seen by the admin

-## DEV NOTE

 -   [] there are a register button in the welcome page (delete?) that [feat:admin]
--   [] users cannot change their name because its determined the kumuh location
+-   [ ] data tables and pagination
+-   [ ] user with default password will get a alert to change their password, the alert cannot be hide itself
+-   [] 1 Account Admin Default harusnya cannot be deleted
+-   [ ] feature to see wilayah yang belum diinputkan data investasi and lock it to input kumuh akhir

 ## error